Seussical

-Seussical is a musical comedy by Lynn Ahrens and Stephen Flaherty, based on the many children's stories of Dr. Seuss, with most of its plot being based on Horton Hears a Who!, Gertrude McFuzz, and Horton Hatches the Egg while incorporating many other stories.
-The musical's name is a portmanteau of "Seuss" and the word "musical".
-Following its Broadway debut in 2000, the show was widely panned by critics, and closed in 2001 with huge financial losses.
-It has spawned two US national tours and a West End production, and has become a frequent production for schools and regional theatres.
+Seussical, sometimes Seussical the Musical, is a musical with lyrics by Lynn Ahrens, music by Stephen Flaherty, and a story co-written by both.
+It is based on the works of Dr. Seuss, with most of its plot drawing from Horton Hears a Who!, Gertrude McFuzz, and Horton Hatches the Egg.
+The title is a portmanteau of "Seuss" and "musical".
+Despite a negative critical reception and significant financial losses during its initial Broadway run in 2000, Seussical has since had a revival in popularity, with two US national tours, a West End production, and numerous adaptations for schools and regional theaters.